 The ADR Advisory Group advises ACUS on potential new initiatives to improve—through potential ACUS-recommended administrative and legislative reforms—the design and administration of ADR programs throughout the federal government.
 The ADR Advisory Group builds on ACUS’s longstanding study and implementation of ADR in federal administrative processes.
 All members of the ADR Advisory Group are government officials.
 (The Advisory Group is distinct from the agency or interagency committee designated under 5 U.S.C. § 573(c).)
 For more information about the ADR Advisory Group, please contact Kazia Nowacki (knowacki@acus.gov).

 The administrative procedural practices of state and local governments might provide helpful lessons for federal agencies.
 Through this program, ACUS's Office of the Chair is interested in learning more about state and local practices related to rulemaking, enforcement, adjudication, and other aspects of administrative procedure.
 The Office of the Chair will, on an ongoing basis, identify and share relevant practices with federal agencies.
 ACUS may also periodically convene meetings on specific topics of interest to federal officials.
-For more information about the Roundtable on State Administrative Procedural Practices, please visit its webpage or contact Benjamin Birkhill (bbirkhill@acus.gov).
+For more information about the Roundtable on State Administrative Procedural Practices, please contact Benjamin Birkhill (bbirkhill@acus.gov).